rodrigo-arenas/Sklearn-genetic-opt/README.rst

 Sklearn-genetic-opt
 ###################

-scikit-learn models hyperparameters tuning, using evolutionary algorithms.
+scikit-learn models hyperparameters tuning and feature selection, using evolutionary algorithms.

-This is meant to be an alternative from popular methods inside scikit-learn such as Grid Search and Randomized Grid Search.
+This is meant to be an alternative from popular methods inside scikit-learn such as Grid Search and Randomized Grid Search for hyperparameteres tuning, and from RFE, Select From Model for feature selection.

 Sklearn-genetic-opt uses evolutionary algorithms from the DEAP package to choose the set of hyperparameters that optimizes (max or min) the cross-validation scores, it can be used for both regression and classification problems.